namratapal28/dsa-interview-practice/README.md

 # dsa-interview-practice
-This project has optimal solutions for the below Leetcode medium problems, that are needed to prepare for DSA interviews.
+This project has optimal solutions for the below Leetcode medium problems, that are needed to prepare for DSA interviews:
 Solutions are in /src folder.

 1. Reverse Singly linked list